jackiehjm/stx-docs/doc/source/backup/kubernetes/system-backup-running-ansible-restore-playbook-remotely.rst

     where optional-extra-vars can be:

-    -   **Optional**: You can select one of the two restore modes:
+    -   **Optional**: You can select one of the following restore modes:

-        -   To keep Ceph data intact \(false - default option\), use the following syntax:
+        -   To keep Ceph data intact \(false - default option\), use the following parameter:

             :command:`wipe_ceph_osds=false`

-        -   Start with an empty Ceph cluster \(true\), to recreate a new Ceph cluster, use the following syntax:
+        -   To start with an empty Ceph cluster \(true\), where the Ceph cluster will need to be recreated, use the following parameter:

             :command:`wipe_ceph_osds=true`

+        -   To indicate that the backup data file is under /opt/platform-backup directory on the local machine, use the following parameter:

+            :command:`on_box_data=true`

+            If this parameter is set to **false**, the Ansible Restore playbook expects both the **initial_backup_dir** and **backup_filename**
+            to be specified.

     -   The backup\_filename is the platform backup tar file.
 It must be provided using the ``-e`` option on the command line, for example: